Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 3. Restored More Morte Mortuary Moments

+This component comes in two variants.
+The first option applies two restorations, Morte's original introduction dialog and Morte commenting on Dhaal's book.
+The second option restores only his comments regarding Dhaal's book.

+Morte's original introduction contains many conversation branches that are repeated in future conversations by Morte or other characters.
+Moreover, at that point of the story it doesn't make sense to learn too much about those topics yet.
+Therefore only the second option will be included in the convenience component "All Recommended PS:T Unfinished Business Components" (see above).

 From PST-UB Readme:
 This component restores two bits regarding Morte in the Mortuary.
 They are "Morte's Original Intro" which was originally restored in the Restoration Pack but which I handle completely differently,